Phenomenological rate formulas for over-barrier ionization of hydrogen and helium atoms in strong constant electric

 With the two Stark-effect modifications from Sec.\,II.A and II.B included, our preliminary expression for the ionization rate in the near OBI regime reads

 with $\kappa' = \sqrt{2(I_p+I_S)}$.
 The final modification that we are going to carry out to the ADK formula \eqref{Landau} is geometrically motivated.
-In a tunneling description, the electron leaves the atom -- essentially -- along the $z$ direction, i.e. opposite to the applied field.
+In a tunneling description, the electron leaves the atom -- essentially -- along the $z$ direction, i.e. opposite to the applied field \cite{Landau, Madsen}.
 This is reasonable because in this direction the tunnel is shortest and the potential barrier lowest.
-Other directions are therefore exponentially suppressed even more strongly.
+The other emission directions are subject to even stronger exponential suppressions and may therefore be neglected.
 Conversely, in the OBI regime, the 'door is open' for the electron since the potential is suppressed completely.
-This holds not only for the direction along the field, but for a range of emission angles, as is illustrated in Fig.~\ref{fig-potential}.
+This holds not only for the direction along the field axis, but for a range of emission angles, as is illustrated in Fig.~\ref{fig-potential}.